History of Innovation

 1996 We open the Fort Washington Men’s Shelter, our first shelter dedicated to serving homeless men with mental illness.

-1996-1998 We start social purpose enterprises Comfort Foods (now called City Beet Kitchens), the only non-profit catering company in New York City, and Renewal Farm, an organic farm and residential addiction recovery program in Garrison, NY.
+1997 We start social purpose enterprise Comfort Foods (now called City Beet Kitchens), the only non-profit catering company in New York City.

 1998 We open our first women’s shelter, the New Providence Women’s Shelter, to help women overcome addiction, mental illness and homelessness.